 Options dealers are charging the biggest premium in four months to protect against losses in Chinese companies amid increasing concern the world’s second-biggest economy is slowing.
 The AlphaShares Chinese Volatility Index, derived from options on companies trading in Hong Kong, climbed to 23.13 on July 26, 32 percent higher than the Chicago Board Options Exchange Volatility Index, near the widest gap since March.

 AsiaInfo-Linkage Inc., a Beijing-based developer of telecommunication software that is listed in the U.S., may report today a 35 percent decline in adjusted profit for the second quarter, the average estimate of six analysts compiled by Bloomberg showed.
-Ctrip.com International Inc. (CTRP) said last week second-quarter net income fell 55 percent from a year ago.
+Ctrip.com International Inc. (CTRP:US) said last week second-quarter net income fell 55 percent from a year ago.

 AsiaInfo, which sells to China Unicom (Hong Kong) Ltd., China Mobile Ltd. and China Telecom Corp., may say sales rose 15 percent from a year ago to $127 million, analysts predicted.

 “American investors are extremely bearish toward China.
 If there’s any slightly bad news about a company, the stock would fall like a stone,” Michael Ding, lead manager of the China Region Fund at U.S. Global Investors Inc., which oversees $2.2 billion, said in a telephone interview from San Antonio, Texas on July 27.
 “In this macro trend of economic growth slowdown, corporate revenue and earnings will slow down in general, and that will be reflected in weak stock prices.”

 The Bloomberg China-US 55 Index (CH55BN), the measure of the most- traded U.S.-listed Chinese companies, climbed by the most in a month on July 27.